Hypfer/Valetudo/docs/_pages/faq.md

 ---
 # Frequently asked questions

+To preface this with some general thoughts providing context:

+In a similar fashion to the [Why not Valetudo?](https://valetudo.cloud/pages/general/why-not-valetudo.html) page, the way an FAQ grows is not proactive but reactive.<br/>
+Specifically, what you can find here will likely to some degree look defensive, because it is defensive; usually being the result of a post-mortem analysis of or just a rebuttal against a common conflict or pain-point.

+It is here to and will provide you with answers, but those answers will also come with some remnants of the emotions that forged them.
+This is intentional, as it offers additional context, dry words might not be able to fully convey.

 ## Why the name?

 Valetudo is the roman name for the greek goddess Hygieia, which is the goddess of health, cleanliness and hygiene.